zengyue1983-jpg/ai-toolkit-rocm/README.md

 # Ostris AI Toolkit

+only edit 4 files in ui/src to support amd gpu in ui

 AI Toolkit is an easy to use all in one training suite for diffusion models.
 I try to support all the latest models on consumer grade hardware.
 Image and video models.
 It can be run as a GUI or CLI.
 It is designed to be easy to use but still have every feature imaginable.
 Free and open source.